insert-coin/CloudyGamePlugin/README.md

 ## Setup

-Put ffmpeg executable into your Unreal Engine\Engine\Binaries\Win64 folder.
+Put the ffmpeg executable into your `Unreal Engine\Engine\Binaries\Win64` folder.

 Modify Unreal Engine.
 Go to UGameViewportClient.cpp and edit the function `UGameViewportClient::LayoutPlayers()`.
 Change SplitType to 4 player.
-Edit the code as follows:
+To do this, edit the code as follows:

 Comment out this line: `const ESplitScreenType::Type SplitType = GetCurrentSplitscreenConfiguration();`